bradwestfall/ReptileForms/README.md

 	...
 });
 ```
 Each callback will have access to the ReptileForm object via `this` keyword.
-While some methods you probably wont want to call, the ones you may include:
+Common methods include:

 - `addError(name, title, message)`
 - `clearErrors()`